Bostock v. Clayton County: Legislation and prior case law

-LGBT employment protections
+LGBTQ employment protections

-Until Bostock, whether the Civil Rights Act gave federal protection against employment discrimination to the class of LGBT people was in dispute.
-Individual states since 1973 acted on their own accord to extend employment discrimination protections to explicitly cover LGBT employees, and by 2020 before the Bostock decision, 21 states had included LGBT as a protected class against employment discrimination, while other states offered some but less extensive protections in their laws.
+Until Bostock, whether the Civil Rights Act gave federal protection against employment discrimination to the class of LGBTQ people was in dispute.
+Individual states since 1973 acted on their own accord to extend employment discrimination protections to explicitly cover LGBTQ employees, and before the Bostock decision, 21 states had included LGBTQ as a protected class against employment discrimination, while other states offered some but less extensive protections in their laws.
 States with such protections often have a state-level board that performs functions equivalent to the EEOC, and which will work with the EEOC to unify employment discrimination regulations.
-Numerous local governments passed similar LGBT employment discrimination statutes as well.
+Numerous local governments passed similar LGBTQ employment discrimination statutes as well.

 Since 1994, members of the Democratic Party in the U.S. Congress have introduced some form of the Employment Non-Discrimination Act in nearly every two-year term, which would have amended the Civil Rights Act to include both sexual orientation and gender identity as protected classes under Title VII at the federal level and thus applying across the entire country.
-Passage of these bills has generally failed because of partisan politics.
-More recently, the Equality Act, expanding the non-discrimination protections to include housing, education, and other areas, was introduced in 2015 and similarly introduced each term, failing to pass due to partisan politics.
+Passage of these bills has generally failed because lack of support among Republicans, especially in the House of Representatives.
+More recently, the Equality Act, expanding the non-discrimination protections to include housing, education, and other areas, was introduced in 2015 and similarly introduced each term, failing to pass due to declining support for LGBTQ rights (and particularly transgender rights) among Republicans since 2013.

-The EEOC has used past case law and its evaluation of discrimination cases brought before it to establish that LGBT discrimination is unlawful under the context of the Civil Rights Act.
+The EEOC has used past case law and its evaluation of discrimination cases brought before it to establish that LGBTQ discrimination is unlawful under the context of the Civil Rights Act.
 In 2012, the EEOC ruled in Macy v.
 Holder that discrimination on the basis of gender identity is a form of sex stereotyping, and thus prohibited in employment as a form of discrimination on the basis of sex under Title VII of the Civil Rights Act of 1964.
 In 2015, the EEOC ruled in Baldwin v.
 Foxx that discrimination on the basis of sexual orientation is also prohibited in employment under Title VII, on the exact same basis as in Macy.
 The following year, the EEOC filed its first pair of test cases in federal court arguing that sexual orientation is protected by Title VII.